1. General information

 |Category of personal data||Example of the Group’s data content|

-Entity including entrepreneurs: Identification details of persons acting on the behalf of an entity and information on connections to the entity
+Entity including entrepreneurs: Identification and contact details of persons acting on the behalf of an entity and information on connections to the entity

 |Know Your Customer (KYC) information||Statutory KYC information such as the information required to identify the customer and to determine their financial status and political exposure|